Animal Kinship Ministry is a service and outreach group at Unity of Houston.

 Please consider donating pet food on the last Sunday of each month.
 There will be a red collection bin near the Volunteer Sign Up table.
-Donated food is delivered with Meals on Wheels, and if the recipients do not receive donated pet food, they often give their own food to their animals, going without eating.
+Your donations of non-perishable pet food and supplies is greatly appreciated.
+It will go to animal shelters in need.

 DOGS AT CHURCH

 Your dogs are welcome to sit in the courtyard with you on Sunday mornings during church services.
 Please keep in mind: